-Schools in California have been under tremendous pressure in recent years — the state recently reported that almost 20 percent of school districts in California are in serious or even severe fiscal trouble.
+Schools in California have been under tremendous pressure in recent years — at the height of the Great Recession, almost 20 percent of school districts in California were in serious or even severe fiscal trouble.

 - Equity is important: It’s just a fact that some schools in SFUSD have more than others, and most people would agree that this imbalance is not fair.
 The reasons behind the inequity we see across the district are complex and they are not straightforward to address — take parent fundraising as an example.
 Some schools have parents with far more ability to fundraise and give than other schools, so they have been able to create and fund more programs for their students.
 How should we address this?
 I don’t support caps on fundraising, as some districts have; nor do I think we should (even if central office had the ability to track it) take parent fundraising into account when deciding each school’s budget.
 Instead, I think the Weighted Student Formula (WSF), which takes into account student characteristics like poverty and English language proficiency, is a fairer and more objective way to ensure that those who need the most get more.
 However, the WSF weights haven’t been updated in years, and I think we need to look at that more closely in order to be sure that the current formula is working as well as it should.
 Strategic program placement is a huge strategy in attracting students –who bring dollars with them — to under-enrolled schools; the district hasn’t always used that lever very effectively.